cakephp/docs/en/installation.rst

 As such, make sure the directories **logs**, **tmp** and all its subdirectories in your CakePHP installation are writable by the web server user.
-Composer's installation process makes **tmp** and it's subfolders globally writeable to get things up and running quickly but you can update the permissions for better security and keep them writable only for the webserver user.
+Composer's installation process makes **tmp** and its subfolders globally writeable to get things up and running quickly but you can update the permissions for better security and keep them writable only for the webserver user.